-If you join a Medicare drug plan and get SSI or belong to a Medicare Savings Program, Medicare will send you a purple notice letting you know you automatically qualify for Extra Help paying your Medicare prescription drug coverage costs.
+If you join a Medicare drug plan and get SSI or belong to a Medicare Savings Program, Medicare will send you a purple notice letting you know you automatically qualify for Extra Help paying your Medicare drug coverage costs.

 If you don't get Medicare drug coverage on your own, Medicare will enroll you in a Medicare drug plan to make sure you have coverage (unless you already have certain retiree drug coverage).
 Medicare will send you a yellow or a green notice letting you know when your coverage starts.
-As long as you qualify for Extra Help, you can switch Medicare drug plans anytime during the year.
+As long as you qualify for Extra Help, you have chances to switch Medicare drug plans during the year.

-If you don't want Medicare drug coverage, and you don't want Medicare to enroll you in a Medicare drug plan (like if you have other creditable prescription drug coverage), call 1-800-MEDICARE and tell them you want to "opt out" of (decline) Medicare prescription drug coverage.
+If you don't want Medicare drug coverage, and you don't want Medicare to enroll you in a Medicare drug plan (like if you have other creditable prescription drug coverage), call 1-800-MEDICARE (1-800-633-4227) and tell them you want to "opt out" of (decline) Medicare prescription drug coverage.
+TTY users can call 1-877-486-2048.

 Important!
 If you call 1-800-MEDICARE and opt out of a Medicare drug plan, you could be left without any drug coverage.
-As long as you continue to qualify for Extra Help, you can change your mind and join a Medicare drug plan without paying a Part D late enrollment penalty.
+As long as you continue to qualify for Extra Help, you can change your mind and join a Medicare drug plan during the next available enrollment period without paying a Part D late enrollment penalty.